Wednesday, December 25, 2024

 5 = 1^2 + 2^2.

-Call such (odd) primes Pythagorean primes, since the sum of two squares is reminiscent of the Pythagoras theorem; in contradistinction, call (odd) primes of the form p = 3 (mod 4) = -1 (mod 4) Gaussian primes (in the integers Z) (the reason for the name is explained in art.
+Definition: (Odd) primes of the form p = 1 (mod 4) are called Pythagorean primes (since the sum of two squares is reminiscent of the Pythagoras theorem); in contradistinction, (odd) primes of the form p = 3 (mod 4) = -1 (mod 4) are celled Gaussian primes (in the integers Z) (the reason for the name is explained in art.
 6 below).

-N. B.: If a prime is written as the sum of two numbers, they, the addends, are relatively prime.
+Proposition II: If a prime is written as a sum of two numbers, they, the addends, are relatively prime (provided that the addends are proper, i. e., less than the sum).

-2. For (odd) primes which can be so written, it is clear that they must be written as the sum of an odd square and an even square.
+2. Demonstration: For (odd) primes that can be so written, it is clear that they must be written as the sum of an odd square and an even square, i. e., squares of different parities.

 What is not obvious is that all the Pythagorean primes can be so written.
 This is what P. de Fermat discovered and stated on 25.12.1640.